x15sr71/Financial-Time-Machine-Client/README.md

-# 💸 Personal Finance Simulator
+# 💸 Personal Finance Simulator – Client

-A visual, interactive, and AI-powered financial planning tool that helps you simulate your finances like a time machine — explore different decisions, undo past ones, and get personalized financial guidance — all while preserving your privacy.
+> **This is the client-side repository** of the Personal Finance Simulator – a visual, interactive, and AI-powered financial planning tool that helps you simulate your finances like a time machine.
+Explore different decisions, undo past ones, and get personalized financial guidance — all while preserving your privacy.

 ---